thenamangoyal/RISC-Simulator/README.txt

 *To compile execute the following command in terminal make

-*To run the program
+*To run the functional program
 ./sim test/<INPUT MEM FILE>

+*To run the pipeline program
+./sim test/<INPUT MEM FILE> 1

-*To export the result for a test file eg. array_sum.mem ./sim test/array_sum.mem>output
+*To export the result for a test file eg. array_sum.mem with pipeline ./sim test/array_sum.mem 1 >output

 *To clean compiled code
 make clean